Pavitra554/Instagram-Clone/README.md

 # Deploy
   Contact me for deployment link
   PS:people are spamming 🙂, they think they are the biggest hackers in the world.
-Don't be a smart person setting over there.🙂
+Don't be a smart person sitting over there.🙂
 # Thanks for visiting🤗